zimonbizkit/old_website/about.md

 <li> CQRS</li>
 <li> Event Sourcing</li>
 </ul>
-I have a tremendous chance to apply these principles/methods where I work, as I work with knowledgeable colleagues.
+I have a tremendous chance to apply these principles/methods where I work, as I work in a good environment and with knowledgeable people.
 That's a big part of why I'm keeping my actual job :)

 I'm also interested in everything that's related to:
 <ul>